Amin Sarr: Heerenveen

 On 31 January 2022, Sarr signed a contract with Dutch club Heerenveen until mid-2025.
 He scored his first goal for the club against Heracles Almelo, scoring the first goal in a 2–0 win.

 Lyon

 On 30 January 2023, Lyon announced the signing of Sarr until 2027.

+Loan to VfL Wolfsburg

+On 31 August 2023, Sarr joined VfL Wolfsburg in Germany on a season-long loan.

+Hellas Verona

+On 27 August 2024, Sarr was loaned to Hellas Verona in Italy, with an option to buy.
+On 4 July 2025, his transfer to Hellas Verona became a permanent deal worth €5 million, plus €1.5 million in add-ons, and a 15% sell-on clause on a future sale in favor of Lyon.

 International career

 Sarr was recalled to the Sweden national under-21 football team for the first time during their 2021 UEFA European Under-21 Championship qualifying matches in October 2020.
 He made his debut in the 10–0 defeat of Armenia, scoring a goal.
 Sarr is also eligible to represent The Gambia internationally, as his twin brother, goalkeeper Lamin, accepted a call-up with their senior team in the summer of 2021.